-Step 1: Decide on the Location and Specifications
+Step 1 - Decide on the Location and Specifications

-Step 2: Prepare the Base
+Step 2 - Prepare the Base

-Step 3: Lay out the Slate Tiles
+Step 3 - Lay out the Slate Tiles

 Start laying out the slate tiles starting from the bottom center of the wall and then moving evenly towards both the respective sides (right and left) so as to maintain balance once the installation is complete.
-Do check up on the edges of the slate tiles you purchase before you install them in your wall.
+Check up on the edges of the slate tiles you purchase before you install them in your wall.

-Step 4: Provide the Final Touches
+Step 4 - Provide the Final Touches

 If using slate tiles for a waterfall use a paintbrush to paint the wall with a sealer while wiping away any excess with a damp cloth.
 Moreover, use gray grout to fill in between the slate tiles with a grout float and let the grout dry for at least 24 hours.
 If you wish to enrich or deepen the color of the slate tiles, seal them with a color enhancer but see to it that the enhancer is not applied on the grout.
 Moreover, lighting, plants, and decorative shells/stones are recommended decorative tools for your wall.